loopmediagroup/es-alchemy/README.md

 - `mapping.historic(name: String)` - get _old_ mapping versions and their respective document counts from Elasticsearch
 - `mapping.list()` - Lists all mappings currently in Elasticsearch
 - `mapping.recreate(name: String)` - recreate mapping on Elasticsearch (deletes _all_ versions and recreates current version)
-- `data.count(name: String)` - get number of indexed elements from Elasticsearch (from _all_ versions)
+- `data.count(name: String)` - get number of indexed elements from alias
-- `data.query(name: String, filter: Object, options: Object)` - query for data in Elasticsearch against all versions.
+- `data.query(name: String, filter: Object, options: Object)` - query for data in Elasticsearch against alias.
 Returns raw result body from elasticsearch.
-- `data.version(index: String, id: String)` - get version number in latest index version for document or null if document does not exist
+- `data.version(index: String, id: String)` - get version number in alias for document or null if document does not exist
-- `data.signature(index: String, id: String)` - get signature as `${_seq_no')}_${_primary_term}` in latest index version for document or null if document does not exist
+- `data.signature(index: String, id: String)` - get signature as `${_seq_no')}_${_primary_term}` in alias for document or null if document does not exist
-- `data.exists(index: String, id: String)` - check if document exists in any index version
+- `data.exists(index: String, id: String)` - check if document exists in alias
 - `data.refresh(name: String)` - refresh Elasticsearch index, useful e.g. when testing (all versions)
-- `data.historic(index: String, limit: Integer = 100)` - fetch historic data entries as list of ids.
-- `data.update(name: String, options: Object)` - update, delete or touch objects in Elasticsearch (current version, removed touched documents from old versions and deletes old versions when empty)
+- `data.update(name: String, options: Object)` - update or delete documents in Elasticsearch (all index versions)
 - `data.stats()` - returns all the statistics for the nodes in a cluster like: indices, cpu usage and other meta